strontic/strontic.github.io/xcyclopedia/library/powershell.exe-C32CA4ACFCC635EC1EA6ED8A34DF5FAC.md

 ## Possible Misuse

 *The following table contains possible examples of `powershell.exe` being misused.
-While `powershell.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `powershell.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --